Danielle Willkens

 Digital documentation and accessible interpretation for the USS Drum at the USS Alabama Battleship Memorial Park

 (forthcoming) Willkens, Danielle.
-The Transatlantic Design Network: Jefferson, Soane, and agents of architectural exchange, 1768-1838.
-Charlottesville, VA: University of Virginia Press, expected 2023.
+The Transatlantic Design Network: Thomas Jefferson, John Soane, and Agents of Architectural Exchange.
+Charlottesville, VA: University of Virginia Press, expected early 2024.

 Willkens, Danielle.
 “The Craft and Care of Reality Capture” Buildings and Landscapes 29.2: Special Issue on Field Work (Fall 2022): 2-14.
 DOI: 10.1353/bdl.2022.0009